MunskyGroup/rSNAPsim/docs/source/Tutorial.rst

 	import rSNAPsim

-Otherwise when importing ssit, the current working directory will have to be where ssit.py is on your system.
+Otherwise when importing rSNAPsim, the current working directory will have to be where rSNAPsim.py is on your system.

 ::

 	import os    					  #import os
 	os.getcwd()					  #print your current working directory
 	os.chdir('path to directory containing rSNAPsim.py')  #how to change your directory